How Does a Heat Pump Work?

 A heat pump is a mechanical-compression cycle refrigeration system that can be used for cooling and heating.

-Unlike traditional air conditioners and furnaces, Heat pumps utilize electrical energy and refrigerant to absorb and transfer heat from one place to another.
+Unlike traditional heating systems like furnaces, heat pumps utilize electrical energy and refrigerant to absorb and transfer heat from one place to another.

 This allows them to transfer heat from the air or ground outside of a building to the inside or vice versa, making them an efficient and cost-effective option for heating and cooling.